-AREU invites academics, postgraduate students (Masters and Ph.D.), and independent researchers who are interesting in conducting research on Afghanistan in one or more of our thematic areas to apply to the Visiting Scholars Program (VSP).
+AREU invites academics, postgraduate students (Masters and Ph.D.), and independent researchers who are interesting in conducting research on Afghanistan in one or more of our thematic areas to apply to the Visiting Scholars Programme (VSP).
 This program gives recipients:

 VSP recipients will be provided with office space at AREU for a maximum of three months.
 They will have access to facilities, including the library, and the internet during office hours.
 In exchange for the abovementioned opportunities, recipients will be expected to support AREU’s research by contributing to publications, blogs, and other areas depending on their expertise.

 The biannual deadlines for the VSP application for 2020 are May 15 and September 15.
-Interested experts and scholars can submit the following documents to email@example.com Please specify “Visiting Scholars Program” in the subject line.
+Interested experts and scholars can submit the following documents to firstname.lastname@example.org Please specify “Visiting Scholars Programme” in the subject line.

 PhD in Humanitarian, Conflict and Disaster Studies | Erasmus University, RotterdamErasmus University Website